janu-janu05/strory-build/story.md

-Put your hardwork one day you will get suceed
+Put your hardwork daily one day you will get succeed.
+For Janani Perusu.
+By Me